usnistgov/striqt/README.md

 Instructions for the use of these can be found with the `--help` flag.

 ### Module APIs
 This is alpha software.
-The API may still change without warning.
+The API may still change without warning, and only source-code level documentation is available for these modules.

 The repository is organized into two python modules that are importable as [editable installs](https://setuptools.pypa.io/en/latest/userguide/development_mode.html) within the `flex-spectrum-sensor` environment: